 You who are wise and intelligent and will not back down, from a challenge; and one that rest assure you will enjoy to the fullest.
-If you are brazen to accept this exciting challenge, than be bold enough to find us.
+If you are brazen to accept this exciting challenge, then be bold enough to find us.
 ‘Tis not important what my name is, or what you may decide to call me.
 What is more important is the cause we are seeking to impose.
 Perhaps you will think of me mad, but no madder than the social and political elites, who are nothing more than covetous leeches we slice and devour.
 We are devoted to our purpose, as you are to yours.

 Indeed, today was that day—and it was the day the official opening of the London-Paris telephone system was to open to the public.
 But I was told due to the murders, the event was postponed.
 As I stood staring at the body of Madam Dillingham for one moment, an intruder would attack me from behind, as we struggled on the ground.
 He was dressed in all black, and had a mask on.
-I was fortunate enough to grab a rod from the hearth, and struck the head of the assailant, and he was unconscious.
+I was fortunate enough to grab a rod from the hearth and struck the head of the assailant and he was unconscious.
 A large black mastiff entered, with its fierce sharp teeth, staring at me.
 I slowly grabbed my pistol from my waistcoat and shot the animal as it lunged toward me.
 The mastiff was lying then on the floor dead.

 'Good God!'
 I muttered to myself.

 After arriving in Norfolk, we left the train station and took the carriage to the basilic estate in Hertfordshire.
-When we reached the estate the Marquess was in the middle of an engagement he had with Mr Craddock, as they were sitting in the parlour.
-Mr Craddock was dressed in a debonair fashion, as he poured wine into the glass of the Marquess.
+When we reached the estate, the Marquess was in the middle of an engagement he had with Mr Craddock, as they were sitting in the parlour.
+Mr Craddock was dressed in a debonair fashion with his elegant top hat, as he poured wine into the glass of the Marquess.
 They were lifting their glasses to drink, but I rushed into the parlour and took the glass from the Marquess, as he looked on with bemusement.

 'Do not drink the wine Your Excellency!'
 I told him.

 Mr Craddock rose to his feet then, and scurried but was captured by Captain Bailey afterwards.
 I quickly explained to the Marquess what was happening, and the guards of the old palace arrived with such immediacy.
-The devious and Machiavellian plot of the members of the Cult of Death was foiled and exposed clearly; but there was one more incredible surprise left.
-It was a surprise I did not foresee or believe at all.
+The devious and Machiavellian plot of the members of the Cult of Death was foiled and exposed clearly.
+But there was one more incredible surprise left, and it was a surprise I did not foresee or believe at all.

 'What the bloody hell are you doing Harrison, with that pistol in hand?'
 I enquired.